irene-ha/irene-ha.github.io/_pages/cv.md

 Education
 ======
-* 09/2021 – 06/2024 Ph.D in Computer Science, School of Computer Science, The University of Sydney
+* 09/2021 – presnet
+  Ph.D in Computer Science, School of Computer Science, The University of Sydney
-* 09/2021 – 06/2024 Master of Engineering in Electronic Information, School of Information Science and Technology, Southwest Jiaotong University
+* 09/2021 – 06/2024
+  Master of Engineering in Electronic Information, School of Information Science and Technology, Southwest Jiaotong University
-* 09/2017 – 06/2021 Bachelor of Engineering in Computer Science and Technology, School of Computer Science and Artificial Intelligence, Southwest Jiaotong University
+* 09/2017 – 06/2021
+  Bachelor of Engineering in Computer Science and Technology, School of Computer Science and Artificial Intelligence, Southwest Jiaotong University

 Work experience